READ OUR OFFICIAL STATEMENT ON THE RECENT U.S. IMMIGRATION POLICY CHANGES AFFECTING VULNERABLE POPULATIONS

 I was sick with the need for a hug.
 Nobody was there to hug me.

 I think that all the people new to the US and having experienced trauma would need mental help.
 And let’s be honest together.
-If, for example, an American lost everything in one night and had to go to Afghanistan.
-Or some country where everything is different…What will happen to that person?
-They will be sick.
+If, for example, an American lost everything in one night and had to go to Afghanistan or some country where everything is different, what would happen to that person?
+They would be sick.

-They said they would help.
-That their kids would come here soon.
+They said they would help, and that their kids would come here soon.

 Oh my god.
 I was very happy.
 They were more than happy!
 It still took seven months.